mininet/mininet.github.com/source/_posts/2013-06-03-automating-controller-startup.markdown

-`cdir`: the directory to change to before invoking the controller `command`: the command to start your controller `cargs`: the controller's arguments (including %s for wherever the controller's listening port should go)
+`cdir`: the directory to change to before invoking the controller `command`: the command to start your controller `cargs`: the controller's arguments (including `%s` for wherever the controller's listening port should go)

 ## The automatic way 2: creating a custom `Controller()` subclass

-This is much easier than it sounds!
+This is much easier than it sounds, and it has worked in Mininet since version 1.0!

 Here is a custom class for POX's l2_learning: